praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

 The table of contents for this guide can be found [here](#table-of-contents).

+Confused about specific formatting we use?
+Learn how to navigate through this guide [here](#navigating-this-guide).
+You may also find information about terms used in this guide and command formats in our [Glossary](#glossary).

 <br>

 ***How does Docedex make hospital administrative management efficient?***